Kazumz/React-Web-Worker/README.md

 Another important thing to bear in mind is that Web Workers are COMPLETELY seperate applications to your React Application, so have zero context of where the instruction has come from; this effectively means you're not able to access information in your React App from your Worker.

+To encourage code reuse, we can use a 'worker-loader' in Webpack to create our Web Worker bundles using our code base alongside our React App bundle.
+This means you can also 'import' and reuse existing functions in your codebase in your Web Worker files.

 https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers